Monthly Archives: January 2018

 An impressive granite swim-up bar with 3 vinyl-covered in-pool stools, all shaded by Tiki patio umbrellas are just some of the wonderful amenities contributing to the “wow” factor these clients were looking for.
 Also note the charming stone step area leading to the diving rock — still leaving intact the lawn space where the children to play.

-Testing the Waters: Will Our Family Enjoy a Natural Swim Pond?
+Will Your Family Enjoy a Natural Swimming Pond?

 Most people are pretty certain their family will enjoy using a regular swimming pool.
 But a swimming pond?
 Not everyone is so sure.